Bookmark This Site

 A Degree in Sports Psychology: It’s Not All Fun and Games!

-Sports psychology is a popular specialization for those seeking an accredited psychology degree and remains a viable career alternative for those who enjoy sports, fitness and health.
-Sports psychologists work in a variety of settings ranging from hospitals and gyms to private practice.
-Sports Psychologists are required to have a strong background in psychology in conjunction with physiology and athletic related training.
-Employment is stable but competitive with state licensure required in most areas.
-Unlike other forms of psychology, it’s not essential to hold a PhD, however, a doctorate degree is strongly encouraged particularly in the research and academic affiliations.
+Unlike other forms of psychology, it's not essential to hold a PhD, however, a doctorate degree is strongly encouraged particularly in the research and academic affiliations.
 One disadvantage is the somewhat more restricted nature of a degree in sports psychology as compared to other disciplines within the field.
 If you are contemplating a degree in sports psychology review a complete plan of study through the graduate level so you know what to expect.
 Use your undergraduate internship to volunteer in prospective agencies where you can see a sports psychologist at work.
 By exploring the day-to-day realities and future course requirements you will be better positioned to know for sure if this is the right specialization for you!

 Comments